merll/docker-map/docs/guide/shortcuts.rst

    these settings, but instead refer to variables.

 .. note::
-   `adduser` and `addgroup` are specific to Debian-based Linux distributions.
-Therefore, they will be replaced with more system-independent commands in future versions.
+   `adduser`, `addgroup`, and `assignuser` are expanded to shell commands specific to Linux flavors.
+By default the commands are generated as Debian-compatible.
+For using CentOS, add ``arg_mapping=CmdArgMappings.CENTOS``.
+For Busybox-based containers (sometimes also necessary for Alpine-based images), use ``CmdArgMappings.BUSYBOX``.

 User names of most Docker-Map functions are formatted by :func:`~dockermap.shortcuts.get_user_group`.
 It accepts the